Emmalamlfz/PepsiCo-New-Product-Launch/README.md

 # New-Product-Launch-project-for-Pepsico
-Capstone project with Kantar Worldpanel&amp;NUS--New Product Launch project for Pepsico
+This is an individual Capstone project guided by my mentors in Kantar Worldpanel and the National University of Singapore.

-Technical solution and roadmap can be seen in this link:
+Technical solution and roadmap can be seen in this link: [Final Report](https://github.com/Emmalamlfz/New-Product-Launch-project-for-Pepsico/blob/main/LinFangzhou_KWP.pdf)

 ## Objective 1.
 Indentify Potato Chips Market Landscape
 - What is the trend of Chinese Potato Chips Market?